s-zeid/leviathan-player/README.markdown

 and the library manager use configuration files to store their settings, and these files must be edited manually.

 **IMPORTANT:  If you used Leviathan before August 29, 2011, you will need to delete your database file and run `leviathan scan` to rebuild it.**

+**If you used Leviathan Music Player before May 28, 2012, be sure to capitalize the theme name in your `webleviathan.yaml` file.**

 Requirements
 ------------